Many years ago we changed from a physical office to a serviced office.

 Serviced offices also offer phone services.
 They can take messages and forward calls.
 Some can answer specific questions from customers.
 But this costs extra.

-Drinking water, coffee, tea, microwave, refrigerator, kitchenware, daily cleaning, and newspaper are provided.
+With a serviced office, you get drinking water, coffee, tea, microwave, refrigerator, kitchenware, daily cleaning, and newspaper.

-You can get pay-as-you-use services not mentioned above.
+You can get more pay-as-you-use services not mentioned above.
 This ranges from printing, scanning, and messenger services, to IT support, help desk, and even computer server rentals.
-These serviced offices can be all-in-one solutions for your administrative needs.
-This includes payroll management, accounting tasks, and even legal advise service.

 Finding Serviced Offices

 Serviced offices in Bangkok are mostly inside office buildings near the MRT or BTS around Sukhumvit, Sathorn, and Ratchada.